-For the NYSESLAT administration, MetriTech, Inc. (MetriTech), will provide materials listed on Pages 14-16.
+For the NYSESLAT administration, MetriTech, Inc. (MetriTech), will provide the materials listed on Pages 13-15.
 All schools-public, charter, and religious and independent-must obtain machine-scannable answer sheets and scanning services from a Regional Information Center (RIC) or a large-city scanning center.
 The machine-scannable answer sheets will be used to mark student responses for all Listening and Reading multiple-choice questions.
 The machine-scannable answer sheets also provide fields in which scorers will mark student scores for all Speaking and Writing constructed-response questions.

-Schools must provide the CD players for the administration of the Listening section of each session in Grades 3-12.
+Schools must provide a CD audio player for the administration of the Listening section of each session in Grades 3-12.